Andrea Gomez is forging new paths for medicine’s future with her neurobiology research. However, she keeps one foot in the past.

 Another study will look at the neurophysiology and subjective experiences during psilocybin use.
 The focus will be on feelings like awe, compassion, and bliss and how these can produce long-lasting effects that promote prosocial behavior.

-BCPS will start its Certificate Program in Psychedelic Facilitation training program in 2022.
+BCPS started its Certificate Program in Psychedelic Facilitation training program in 2022.
 Training will focus on psilocybin facilitation for spiritual and psychotherapeutic care and traditional and modern applications.

 The program is for professionals working in religion, medicine, or psychiatry and covers spiritual care, ancestral entheogenic traditions, contemplative science, psychotherapeutic methods, and clinical science and research.
 Medically-eligible participants will be allowed to experience psilocybin through an FDA-approved study, giving them first-hand knowledge.